Allstate: History

 In 1967, the company's home office was moved from Skokie to Northbrook, Illinois.
 Allstate continued to sell additional types of insurance to customers throughout the decade, including worker's-compensation insurance in 1964, surety bonds in 1966, inland-marine coverage in 1967, and a business package policy in 1969.

 The brand itself expanded in the 1950s and 1960s and could be found on a variety of products such as fire extinguishers and motor scooters.
 In 1952, an Allstate car was produced, but it was a flop; it was pulled from stores by 1953.
+The automobile was based on the Henry J car manufactured by Kaiser Motors.
 The Allstate brand was eventually limited to insurance, tires, and car batteries by the late 1960s, before becoming insurance only in the mid-1970s.

-In 1991, the company went public before becoming completely independent in 1995.
+In 1991, the company went public.

-In 1984, Neighborhood Office Agent program was introduced to make agents more accessible to customers.

-In 1985, Allstate began to move agents out of Sears stores and locate agents in neighborhood offices.
 In June 1993, 19.8% of Allstate became public through a stock offering.
 Allstate became completely independent in June 1995, when Sears spun off the remaining 80% stake in the company, distributing 350.5 million shares of Allstate stock to its stockholders.

-In 1993, Allstate went public when Sears sold 19.8% of the company.
 At the time, it was the largest IPO to date.

-In 1996, their website www.allstate.com was launched.

-In 1999, Allstate unveiled a new business model that created a single contract for exclusive, independent agents selling Allstate insurance.
-It also created a network of call centers.
-That same year, it signed a 10-year contract with the village of Rosemont, Illinois, to acquire naming rights and renovate the Rosemont Horizon.

-In 1999, Allstate purchased the personal-lines division of CNA Financial and subsequently renamed it to Encompass Insurance Company, which is written by independent insurance agents, as opposed to the direct writing that constitutes the core part of its business.
+In 1999, Allstate purchased the personal-lines division of CNA Financial and subsequently renamed it to Encompass Insurance Company.

 In 2003, actor Dennis Haysbert became Allstate's spokesman, using the tagline "That’s Allstate’s stand."

-In 2010, actor Dean Winters became a part of Allstate's campaign "Mayhem", "personifying the pitfalls, like collisions and storm damage, that can befall drivers".

 In May 2011, Allstate announced that it was purchasing Esurance and rate-comparison site Answer Financial for about $1 billion.
-At the time, Esurance was selling policies in 30 states and was in the midst of a five-year growth period that had them double the number of policies in force.
-Allstate, for its part, was losing policy holders to the three major online policy retailers: Esurance, Progressive, and GEICO.